kajstof/DotNetDesignPatterns/README.md

     * Composition lets us make compound objects
       * E.g., a mathematical expression composed of simple expressions; or
       * A grouping of shapes that consists of several shapes
-    * Composite design pattern is used totreat both single (scalar) and composite objects uniformly
+    * Composite design pattern is used to treat both single (scalar) and composite objects uniformly
       * I.e., Foo and Collection<Foo> have common APIs
     * A mechanism for treating individual (scalar) objects and compositions of objects in a uniform manner
   * Summary